-Next to these three stood three more people—younger folks.
+Next to these three stood three more people: younger folks.
 Jacques stood with his arm around the shoulders of his wife, Estelle.
 Her twin sister, Amelia, stood alone, a metre away, dazed.

 The two groups had bumped into each other in the cemetery.
 The six Saint Pierrians intentionally ducked out of the way, while the other residents were being loaded aboard the ships bound for Canada.
-These six, all containing the same resolve, weren’t going to leave France for Canada, even if their homes were destroyed.
-They believed they were the only remaining residents of the city still on the island, but assumed some of the rural dwellings (beyond the reach of the flames) were occupied in bucolic custom, despite mandatory evacuation orders barked over loudspeakers.
+These six, all feeling the same resolve, weren’t going to leave France for Canada, even if their homes were destroyed.
+They believed they were the only remaining residents of the city still on the island, but assumed some of the rural dwellings (beyond the reach of the flames) were occupied in bucolic custom, despite the mandatory evacuation orders barked over loudspeakers.

 The cemetery, containing elaborate mausoleums, seemed to glow where it usually sucked light.
 Like Lafayette in the Garden District of New Orleans, this cemetery, unapologetically French Catholic, gave off a cold breeze, as stones sometimes do.
 The group rejoiced in the eerie relief.